 Actions of everyday life are reflected in energy consumption as recognisable patterns (Fig. 2).
-An person's everyday life is marked by a certain level of routine; if this changes, so does energy consumption.
+A person's everyday life is marked by a certain level of routine; if this changes, so does energy consumption.
 Energy consumption makes it possible to draw conclusions about an individual's daily routines and therefore his or her health.
 Changes can be the result of acute emergencies (e.g. fall) or worsening disease (e.g. dementia).
 The prerequisites for this are precise measurements of the household's power and water consumption.
 Power can be measured centrally in a relatively uncomplicated manner (Fig. 3).
-High-resolution counters are developed for water consumption, which take measurements on each tapping Point.
+High-resolution counters are developed for water consumption, which take measurements on each tapping point.

 The center of the project is an automatic algorithm-based evaluation of the water and power consumption data, the establishment of activities and the recognition of the person's state of health using an appropriate alarm.

 At one glance